 - 75. Draft Interim Evaluation Reports.
 In the event the state requests to extend the demonstration beyond the current approval period under the authority of section 1115(a), (e), or (f) of the Act, the state must submit as part of its application, an interim evaluation report that encompasses a performance period equal to three years of the state's five year demonstration period.
 If the state requests changes to the demonstration as part of its application, it must identify research questions and hypotheses related to the changes requested and proposed changes to its evaluation design for addressing those requests.
 The report should include the following elements: - f.
 An executive summary, including the programmatic goals, objectives, research questions and hypotheses being tested; - g.
 A description of the demonstration, including interventions implemented appropriate to each population and/or condition, and resulting changes to the health care system; - h.
 A summary of the evaluation design, including performance targets for the metrics used to assess achievement of the goals, program benchmarks, outcomes, data sources, analyses, challenges, etc.; - i.
 A description of the population included in the evaluation (distribution of age, sex, racial/ethnic distribution, etc.); - j.
 Evaluation findings to date including key outcome results and/or trends; - k.
-A discussion of the findings, including findings in quarterly and annual reports (including interpretation of findings and policy implications); - 1.
-Implementation successes, challenges and lessons learned; - m.
+Data on quality metrics relevant for the MTM program along with the analysis of pertinent data to provide an assessment of the effectiveness of the pilot project; - 1.
+A discussion of the findings, including findings in quarterly and annual reports (including interpretation of findings and policy implications); - m.
+Implementation successes, challenges and lessons learned; - n.
 A discussion of whether there would be any barriers to implementing any or all demonstration features under the state plan, or any other applicable Medicaid authority, and any advantages of doing so. - 76.
 Final Interim Evaluation Report.
 The state must submit its final Interim Evaluation Report within 60 days of receipt of CMS' comments on its draft Interim Evaluation Report that is submitted with the states extension application. - 77.
 Draft Final Evaluation Submission.
 The state must submit to CMS, a draft of the final evaluation report that includes data collected from the remainder of the demonstration period within 365 days of expiration of the approved demonstration period.
 The state must submit a final evaluation report within 60 days after receipt of CMS' comments on the draft submission.